0x-r4bbit/pascalprecht.github.io/_posts/2014-07-21-polymer-vs-x-tag-here-is-the-difference.md

   </template>
 </polymer-element>
 ```
 You might notice the `noscript` attribute here.
 This is a pretty smart feature.
 When creating elements that don't need any further JavaScript logic (lifecycle callbacks, mixins, etc.), we can apply the `noscript` attribute.
 Polymer is then smart enough to register your custom element implicitly by using the information it gets out of your declarative definition.
 All it needs to create custom element is a name, which is in our case provided as `name` attribute with the value `my-element`.

 What seems to happen magically here, is just the usage of `document.registerElement()` under the hood, which is the method defined by the Custom Elements specification to register custom elements.
 Besides an element name (that requires a `-` in it), it expects an object that has an `HTMLElement.prototype` that defines lifecycle callbacks for your custom element.
-To learn more about Custom Elements in general I recommend the [learn resource](http://www.polymer-project.org/platform/custom-elements.html) by the Polymer folks, or the tutorials on [html5rocks.com](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/?redirect_from_locale=de) written by [Eric](http://twitter.com/ebidel).
+To learn more about Custom Elements in general I recommend the [learning resource](http://www.polymer-project.org/platform/custom-elements.html) by the Polymer folks, or the tutorials on [html5rocks.com](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/?redirect_from_locale=de) written by [Eric](http://twitter.com/ebidel).

+<a name="polymer-sd-behaviour"></a>
-It should also be mentioned that once there's a `<template>` defined, Polymer automatically creates a `shadowRoot` and injects its contents into it.
-In other words, ShadowDOM is used by default and there's no way to opt-out.
+It should also be mentioned that if there's a `<template>` defined in your elements definition, Polymer creates a `shadowRoot` for you and clones the `<template>` content into your elements Shadow DOM.
+If there's no `<template>` in your elements definition, no `shadowRoot` is created.
+So in other words, Shadow DOM is used by default if a `<template>` is defined, but you can easily create Light DOM and append that into your elements DOM and leave the `<template>` and Shadow DOM off, if preferred.

+**Why does Polymer default to Shadow DOM?**

+Polymer prefers Shadow DOM over Light DOM because it gives your custom elements widget-like nature.

+- **Styles defined in Shadow DOM are encapsulated** - You take a widget, put it on a website and it'll look exactly like the author styled it.
+- **Styles from the outside can't bleed in** - Your websites styles will not bleed into a widgets styles as long as you don't explicitly use CSS selectors to do so.
+- **DOM trees are locally scoped in Shadow DOM** - That makes node finding in Polymer very easy.
+Every node in a components Shadow DOM that is tagged with an `id` attribute is autmatically referenced in the components `this.$` hash.

 If there's logic required for our custom element (and that's mostly the case), Polymer provides an imperative way to register our custom element too.
 Using that our example element definition looks like this: